AmbireTech/adex-validator/DESIGN.md

 - [x] dummy channels, test/db mongo load thingy
 - [x] validator worker: scaffold producer, leader, follower
 - [ ] bignumber.js for state trees: we can't represent numbers as JS numbers
-- [ ] figure out how to properly do limiting max number of events per user
 - [ ] validator worker: producer: basic reaping EventAggregates and updating the state
 - [ ] validator worker: leader: signing, etherjs signer
-- [ ] validator worker: follower: state validation function
+- [ ] validator worker: follower: state validation function; validator events for new states should always have the FULL state; so that the follower can easily compare old/new
 - [ ] validator worker: follower: monitor health
 - [ ] validator worker: propagate events to other validators; decide whether the leader does it, or follower(s), or both
 - [ ] auth: proper ethereum-based token (EWT/JWT?)